Roblox-Thot/DecalUploaderV2/README.md

 # Feetures
 1. Can upload around 60 decals at once
 2. Multiple modes
+3. Checker to Discord webhook (open the file and add the webhook)

 # Known bugs
 * ~~Freezes on ban/warn requiring restart~~ Mostly fixed